welovejeff/ContentStratSim/README.md

 3. Start creating and analyzing your content strategies!

 We hope you find this simulator both educational and enjoyable.
 Happy strategizing!

+## About the Author

+Jeff MacDonald, Director of AI at Mekanism, brings a thoughtful and inventive approach to his role there to do as many firsts for clients as possible.
+He collaborates closely with strategists and creatives, focusing on introducing fresh and innovative social media strategies for clients such as Adobe, AT&T, Cricket Wireless, Q-tips, and Lenovo.
+Jeff’s approach is grounded in a blend of creative prototyping and social listening, which informs his development of engaging experiences that resonate with communities and audiences.

+Beyond the realm of client-based work, Jeff has a passion for interactive art installations.
+His creations, often involving LED lights and interactive elements, are designed to connect people in shared, immersive experiences.
+Jeff also is deeply engaged in artificial intelligence and finding practical applications for businesses.
+Jeff currently sits on the AI Community of Practice at Plus Company, Mekanism’s holding company, where he’s helping lead the charge on how AI will impact their agencies.

+At his core, Jeff is dedicated to exploring and utilizing the potential of content and technology to foster connections and bring people together.
+His work at Mekanism reflects his commitment to this goal, showcasing his ability to merge creativity with practical strategies in the digital space.